ExcuseMi/trmnl-network-devices-plugin/README.md

 docker-compose build --no-cache
 docker-compose up -d
 ```

+After updating, review .env.example and compare it with your existing .env file.
+Add or adjust any new configuration options as needed.

 ## How It Works

 The network scanner uses two complementary methods to discover devices: